Jesus-Baena/2025-blog-digital-garden/content/00. STOCK/Installing Immich in Synology using Tailscale as sidecar.md

 ---
 # Installing Immich on Synology with Tailscale (and the Errors We Fixed Along the Way)

+I am anticipating to Synology killing its photos app.
+I've been using it for five or six years already, but giving the latest Synology decisions, better to be ready.
 If you're looking for a way to break free from cloud photo services like Google Photos, the self-hosted solution **Immich** is an incredible alternative.
 It’s powerful, feature-rich, and puts you in complete control of your data.
 Running it on a Synology NAS is a popular choice, but how do you access it securely when you're away from home?

 The answer is **Tailscale**, a zero-config VPN that creates a secure private network between your devices.
 By combining Immich, Docker, and Tailscale on a Synology NAS, you can build the ultimate private photo library.